-I suppose that’s why we always have to touch the fire or attempt a morally, ethically, and politically unfounded coup before you realize you’ve made a big oopsie.
+I suppose that’s why we always have to touch the fire or attempt a [insert the latest sensitive cockup of discussion] before you realize you’ve made a big oopsie.
 Or watch someone else try first.
 See how it goes.

-“Oh, fascist coup?
+“Oh, [latest sensitive cockup of discussion]?
 Yeah.
 Turns out it burns something nasty.
 Not too bad though – leaves you a bit raw for a day or two.
-Unless you record it like some flaccid halfwit.”
+Unless you’ve record it like some flaccid halfwit.”

 Anyway.
-I finally got around to watching IT: Chapter Two.
+I finally got around to watching [insert literally any film with actor Bill Hader].
 I think it disappointed me some.

 Bill Hader’s a dream, though.